 Although the shares in HoldCo and the HoldCo Bonds will, at the time of the contemplated Recapitalisation Transaction, be owned by the same group of current Bondholders (with equal respective holdings pro rata of shares in HoldCo and HoldCo Bonds), not all Bondholders will subscribe for the new Senior Secured Bonds.
 Furthermore, it should be noted that the shares in HoldCo, the HoldCo Bonds, and the Senior Secured Notes will be owned independently of each other and will all be freely transferable.
-Consequently, Bondholders should be aware that the shares in HoldCo, the Senior Secured Bonds, and the Senior Secured Bonds, particularly in scenarios involving financial distress, restructuring, or enforcement of security.
+Consequently, Bondholders should be aware that the shares in HoldCo, the HoldCo Bonds, and the Senior Secured Bonds may be held by overlapping but not identical groups of investors.
+This divergence in ownership may give rise to different interests, priorities, and incentives among holders of shares in HoldCo, the HoldCo Bonds, and the Senior Secured Bonds, particularly in scenarios involving financial distress, restructuring, or enforcement of security.